ot4i/CP4I-OSSM/Readme.md

 ACE servers, like other ACE runtimes, are deployed via Kubernetes Operators.
 In Cloud Pak for Integration 2020.3.1, it is possible to add custom annotations to the operators at deployment time, like the one needed to enable sidecar injection: https://www.ibm.com/support/knowledgecenter/SSTTDS_11.0.0/com.ibm.ace.icp.doc/certc_install_integrationserveroperandreference.html#crvalues.

-In this example we will use this feature via the ACE Dashboard User Interface.
+In these instructions we will use this feature via the ACE Dashboard User Interface.

-This repo provides 4 ACE server examples to test ACE + Istio functionality:
+This repo provides four ACE server example configurations to test ACE + Istio functionality:
-1. `toolkit-no-tracing`: deployment with no OD and Designer sidecars
+1. `toolkit-no-tracing`: deployment with no Operational Dashboard and Designer sidecars
-2. `toolkit-tracing`: deployment with OD sidecars, but no Designer sidecars - includes A/B test
+2. `toolkit-tracing`: deployment with Operational Dashboard sidecars, but no Designer sidecars - **includes A/B test**
-3. `designerflows-no-tracing`: deployment with Designer sidecars, but no OD sidecars
+3. `designerflows-no-tracing`: deployment with Designer sidecars, but no Operational Dashboard sidecars
-4. `designerflows-tracing`: deployment with both OD and Designer sidecars - includes A/B test
+4. `designerflows-tracing`: deployment with both Operational Dashboard and Designer sidecars - **includes A/B test**

 Test cases 2 and 4 also implement A/B testing via the Istio Service Mesh.